 These professionals specialize in finding a solution to being the problem-solvers as they are.
 They use all of their knowledge and previous experience working with other patients in the past to create a program that is individual for each patient.
 This program includes defining the problem in terms of consequences and complications that the patient is experiencing and helping the patient to relearn the skills that have been either decreased or completely lost due to stroke.

 Without a proper rehabilitation process, no stroke survivor can continue living a quality life because of the complex problems that he/she will face on a day-to-day basis.
 The whole process begins in acute care 24 to 48 hours after the stroke.
-It later continuous in a skilled nursing facility, and when needed, it can also include residential care in the patient’s own home or nursing home care where the patient is living.
+It later continuous in a post-acute rehabilitation facility, and when needed, it can also include residential care in the patient’s own home or nursing home care where the patient is living.

 What does the rehabilitation process after stroke include?